 Nearly 108,000 Americans died of drug overdoses in 2022, breaking record, CDC says

-Nearly 108,000 Americans died of drug overdoses in 2022, according to final federal figures released Thursday.
+Nearly 108,000 Americans died of drug overdoses in 2022, according to final federal figures released Thursday by the Centers for Disease Control and Prevention.

 Over the last two decades, the number of U.S. overdose deaths has risen almost every year and continued to break annual records — making it the worst overdose epidemic in American history.